threefoldtecharchive/threefold-wallet-electron/README.md

 A desktop application that allows you to manage all your TFChain wallets.
 Each wallet is linked to an account, and an account is identified by a seed (mnemonic phrase).
 An account can have multiple wallets.

 The mnemonic phrase (used as seed for an account) is compatible with [the TFChain mobile application](https://github.com/threefoldfoundation/tf_app), JumpscaleX light client and official TFChain binary tools.
+This allows you to recover your wallets created in these clients as an account of this client.
+Accounts created with this client can also recovered with the other clients.
+Do note that the [the TFChain mobile application](https://github.com/threefoldfoundation/tf_app) and JumpscaleX light client will only recover the default wallet of your account.
+In these other clients there is also no concept of account, but just a single wallet.
+The JumpscaleX light client does allow you to load as many addresses as you want in a single wallet, the [the TFChain mobile application](https://github.com/threefoldfoundation/tf_app) is limited to just one address of just one wallet.

 > :warning: This project is currently still in alpha-mode.
 No direct support is offered at this point.
-Do feel free to report issues if you encounter a problem or have suggestions.
+> Do feel free to report issues if you encounter a problem or have suggestions.
-Pull requests are also welcome.
+> Pull requests are also welcome.
+As this is also not an official TFChain product, it is not expected
+> that direct support will ever be offered.
+It might also mean that while some features could be useful for this App,
+> it won't be added due to time constraints.

 ## Index